 How to Build a DIY Barndominium

-If you’re ready to take on the project, keep reading for the inside scoop on all things DIY barndominium building.
-Barn Again: Restored and New Barns for the 21st Century
+If you’re ready to take on the project, keep reading for the inside scoop on the DIY barndominium building.
+Barn Again: Restored and New Barns for the 21st Century.

 Planning for Building a DIY Barndominium

-Before you race over to Home Depot for supplies or start pouring a foundation, it’s important to have barndominium plans in place.
+Before you race to Home Depot for supplies or start pouring a foundation, it’s important to have barndominium plans.
 You can’t dive into the project without knowing how much it’ll cost, what you’ll need, and how to facilitate the build correctly.

 That’s why barndominium blueprints and floor plans are so important.
 Sketching a barn home layout or finding one online or from a builder is the key to crafting your dream home.